-The disputed domain name wholly incorporates the Complainant's trademark, written in a misspelled way.
+The disputed domain name wholly incorporates the Complainant's trademark "BNP Paribas", separated by a hyphen.
 The disputed domain name is therefore confusingly similar to the Complainant's trademark.

 The Respondent was not authorised to include the Complainant's trademark in the disputed domain name, and the Complainant never licensed its trademarks to the Respondent.
 The Respondent is not using the disputed domain name in connection with a bona fide offering of goods or services, or a legitimate non-commercial or fair use.